We00001/GithubStars/README.md

 pip install -r requirements.txt
 ```
 ## Configuration
-The `.env.example` file lists the environment variables that may need to be configured (such as the arXiv API key, GitHub token, etc., if required).
+The `.env.example` file lists the environment variables that may need to be configured (such as the arXiv API key, GitHub token, etc.).
 Copy `.env.example` to `.env` and fill in the actual values.

 ## Usage Guide